Adjective Endings in French grammar

 Improve your written and spoken French with Lingolia by learning the correct adjective endings in French grammar.
 Don’t forget to put your knowledge to the test in the free exercises.

-- The masculine form is the base form of the adjective.
+- for masculine singular nouns, use the base form of the adjective (i.e. without an additional ending)

 - Example: